Melilla la Vieja

 This café-bar on the pleasure-yacht harbour is an exceedingly pleasant place for a drink in the late afternoon, particularly on its wide...

-A waterfront terrace, white tablecloths and cafe music make this classy spot a very pleasant place for a meal, or just a late afternoon...
+A waterfront terrace makes this classy spot a very pleasant place for a meal, or just a late afternoon drink.
+The speciality is...